ludicast/ice/README.markdown

 ## to_ice

 Every object is revealed to the templates via its to_ice method.
-This helps filter the objects that are passed into the javascript, so people editing the page only have access to a sanitized version of your data.
+This helps filter the objects that are passed into the javascript, so people editing the page only have access to a sanitized version of the data that you want them to format.

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

+If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to

-## ActiveRecord modifications
+## ActiveRecord and to_ice

 To make life easy, since most complex objects passed to the templates will be subclasses of ActiveRecord::Base, the default to_ice behaviour of ActiveRecord is to pass itself in to a class with the same name, but followed by the word "Cube".